datagraph/cl-ndbapi/README.md

 from the CLOS interface.

-In the end, this attempt was aborted, as the generated interface seemed to be incomplete even when only parts of the NDB API were translated.
+In the end, this attempt was aborted, as the generated interface seemed to be incomplete even when only parts of the NDB&nbsp;API were translated.

 It is noted that Nikolai Matiushev attempted to ("Revive CFFI Common Lisp support") in 2021](https://github.com/swig/swig/pull/1966) but this seems to